appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/javascript-editor-beta/README.md

 }
 ```

-The final function looks like below:
+The final function looks like the below:

 ```
 export default {